Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Performing your routine tasks may be difficult after you’ve had a stroke (brain attack).
-But many patients can learn ways to manage their daily activities.
+Routine tasks may be hard after you’ve had a stroke (brain attack).
+But many people can learn ways to manage their daily activities.
 In fact, daily activities may help you to regain muscle strength and bring back function to affected limbs.

-By learning a few new ways of doing things, most patients can bathe and dress themselves.
+By learning a few new ways of doing things, most people who have had a stroke can bathe and dress themselves.
 You may want to try the following:

 Test water temperature with a hand or foot that was not affected by the stroke.